Szymon-Czuszek/SAS-Data-Science/README.md

 Defines a macro %newstats(PROG, VARS) that accepts procedure names and variables as parameters.
 Examples show usage with procedures such as MEANS and UNIVARIATE.

+Code Explanation:
+Dataset Definition:

+Uses the DATA step and DATALINES to create a dataset with property types, prices, and tax rates for further analysis.
+Macro %somestats:

+A simple, reusable macro to calculate summary statistics using PROC MEANS.
+Parameterized Macro %newstats:

+Generalizes statistical analysis by allowing the user to specify:
+PROG: The procedure to run (e.g., MEANS, UNIVARIATE).
+VARS: The variables for analysis (e.g., price, tax).
+Macro Execution:

+Demonstrates executing macros with different combinations of procedures and variables.

 [MacroInSas2.sas](SAS/MacroInSas2.sas)